squaremo/bitsyntax-js/README.md

 A binary is simply a byte buffer; usually this will result in a slice of the input buffer being returned, so beware mutation.

+A string is a UTF8 string consisting of the given number of bytes.

 A float is a 32- or 64-bit IEEE754 floating-point value (this is the standard JavaScript uses, as do Java and Erlang).